core23/PiwikBundle/README.md

 ### Installation

 ```
-php composer.phar require core23/piwik-bundle
+composer require core23/piwik-bundle
-php composer.phar require php-http/guzzle6-adapter # if you want to use Guzzle
+composer require php-http/guzzle6-adapter # if you want to use Guzzle
 ```

 ### Enabling the bundle